elusivecodes/FyreString/README.md

 **Contains All**

-Test whether a string contains all substrings.
+Determine whether a string contains all substrings.

 - `$string` is the input string.
 - `$searches` is an array containing search strings.